jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

     - 3NF: all the non-key fields are independent from other non-key fields, i.e., don’t store calculable data in the database (conduct calculations in SQL).

 ### Top-down vs. bottom-up design

+In the conceptual design stage of database development, there are two competing approaches: top-down and bottom-up.
+The top-down approach begins with identifying entities and relationships in the domain to be modeled, then filling in attributes.
+Entity relationship diagrams are often used.
+The bottom-up approach begins with identifying attributes, then grouping and normalizing them until entities and relationships emerge.
+Connolly and Begg (2015) suggest that a bottom-up approach is manageable only for smaller databases.
+For a larger, more complex database, a top-down approach may be necessary so that the database designer doesn’t get overwhelmed by numerous attributes.

+### Kinds of attributes

+An attribute is composite if its value can be decomposed.
+For example, an entity CAT may have an attribute OWNER NAME; this composite attribute could be decomposed into two atomic/simple attributes (OWNER FIRST NAME, OWNER LAST NAME).

+An attribute is multi-valued/set-valued if, for a single entity, the attribute could/should store multiple values.
+For example, a PERSON entity may have a LANGUAGES SPOKEN attribute that must contain multiple values to accommodate multilingual people.

+An attribute is derived if its value can be calculated from (an)other attribute(s) in the database.
+For example, the value of the attribute TRIP DURATION could be derived from the attributes DEPARTURE DATE and RETURN DATE.

 ### Entity Relationship diagrams (ERD)